 - Transmit information in a confidential and professional manner.

-- Use the ICD9 manual or electronic coding systems to access codes.
+- Use ICD, and CPT, using either manual or electronic coding systems to access billing codes.

-- Observe the proper usage of third party guidelines system.
+- Observe proper usage of third party guidelines.

 - Abide by all safety rules and regulations regarding equipment.

-- Observe and maintain current health care issues.
+- Be aware of current health care issues.

 - Learn general medical office computer concepts.

 - Observe and abide by all office policies and procedures.

 - Instruct patients with multiple pathways and organizational tools.